phedirko/ubitricity-coding-challenge-solution/ReadMe.md

+## My concerns:

+1. I am not 100% with the collections' types I used at each place.
+2. I assumed that method call chains like .stream().collect(...).stream().filter(...).collect(...) are not too bad perfomance wise.

 ## Trade-offs

 1. As the same car can be charged as slow and fast charging, during the whole charging process, there would be several entities (db records) of EVConnection.
 One for each period of charging.